-The city secured a revenue sources to enact the 20 year street plan in 2016.
-This should be coordinated with replacement of the water distribution infrastructure of Winchester Village.
+The city should seek revenue sources to enact the 20 year street plan and replace the aging water distribution infrastructure of Winchester Village.
 The long term viability of this neighborhood will be a determining factor of the quality of life in the City of Swartz Creek.
-If the public infrastructure (including local streets, Winshall Park, Syring School, and the street trees) continues to receive investment, the neighborhood should thrive and support prosperity of the larger community.
+If the public infrastructure (including local streets, Winshall Park, Syring School, and the street trees), does not receive investment, it is likely residents may choose to relocate, resulting in a very negative effect on the neighborhood and community at-large.